semgrep/ocaml-tree-sitter-core/doc/code-generation-pipeline.md

 Generating OCaml code
 --

-The generated OCaml code must be able to read a parse tree produced by `parser.c` (`Parse.ml`).
+The generated OCaml code in `Parse.ml` must be able to read a parse tree produced by `parser.c`.
 It should also preserve the original rule names as much as possible and avoid duplications in type definitions (`CST.ml`) and in the generated boilerplate code (`Boilerplate.ml`).